-C-4.3.1 A conventional bank licensee must review the effectiveness of its 0 1.5.1 AML/CFT procedures, systems and controls at least once each calendar year.
+C-4.3.1 A conventional bank licensee must review the effectiveness of its AML/CFT procedures, systems and controls at least once each calendar year.
 The review must cover the conventional bank licensee and its branches and subsidiaries both inside and outside the Kingdom of Bahrain.
-The scope of the review must include: (a) A report, containing the number of internal reports made in accordance with Section EC 5.1 a hundred own of all the nearly of
+The scope of the review must include: (a) A report, containing the number of internal reports made in accordance with Section $FC{-5,1}$ a breakdown of all the results of

-- (a) A report, containing the number of internal reports made in accordance with Section FC-5.1, a breakdown of all the results of those internal reports and their outcomes for each segment of the licensee's business, and an analysis of whether controls or training need to be enhanced; - (b) A report, indicating the number of external reports made in accordance with Section FC-5.2 and, where a conventional bank licensee has made an internal report but not made an external report, noting why no external report was made; - (c) A sample test of compliance with this Module's customer due diligence requirements; and - (d) A report as to the quality of the conventional bank licensee's antimoney laundering procedures, systems and controls, and compliance with the AML Law and this Module. - FC-4.3.2 The reports listed under Paragraph FC-4.3.1 (a) and (b) must be made by the MLRO.
+- accordance with Section FC-5.1, a breakdown of all the results of those internal reports and their outcomes for each segment of the licensee's business, and an analysis of whether controls or training need to be enhanced; - (b) A report, indicating the number of external reports made in accordance with Section FC-5.2 and, where a conventional bank licensee has made an internal report but not made an external report, noting why no external report was made; - (c) A sample test of compliance with this Module's customer due diligence requirements; and - (d) A report as to the quality of the conventional bank licensee's antimoney laundering procedures, systems and controls, and compliance with the AML Law and this Module. - FC-4.3.2 The reports listed under Paragraph FC-4.3.1 (a) and (b) must be made by the MLRO.
 The sample testing required under Paragraph FC-4.3.1 (c) must be undertaken either by the licensee's internal auditor, its external auditor or a consultancy firm approved by the CBB.
 The report required under Paragraph FC-4.3.1 (d) must be made by the licensee's external auditor or a consultancy firm approved by the CBB. - FC-4.3.2A In order for a consultancy firm to be approved by the CBB for the purposes of Paragraph FC-4.3.2, such firm should provide the CBB's Compliance Directorate with: - (a) A sample AML/CFT report prepared for a financial institution; - (b) A list of other AML/CFT related work undertaken by the firm; - (c) A list of other audit/review assignments undertaken, specifying the nature of the work done, date and name of the licensee; and - (d) An outline of any assignment conducted for or in cooperation with an international audit firm.